takelley1/linux-notes/bigbang.md

 ## Troubleshooting

+### Installation

+- Issue: The `zarf-init` package fails to deploy during the installation process.
+- Fix: Run `wipefs -a -f /dev/sdb` on all infra nodes, then recreate all worker nodes and rerun the installation.
+- You can also try running the `zarf package deploy zarf-package-path.zst` manually to see more detailed debug logging.
+<br><br>
+- Issue: Failed to connect to nodes during cluster installation process.
+- Fix: Ensure all proxy vars are unset.
+Run `unset https_proxy http_proxy HTTPS_PROXY HTTP_PROXY`, then rerun installation in same environment.

+### Management

 - Issue: istiod pods fail to be ready because `cannot list *v1.ConfigMap`
 - Fix:
   - Ensure the istiod ServiceAccount DOES NOT HAVE `automountServiceAccountToken: false`